-Why Dean Can't Ruin 'Bachelor In Paradise,' Even Though He's Trying Really Hard To
+Why Evan Bass Doesn't Think Dean Can Ruin 'BiP' — Even Though He's Trying Really Hard To

 Bachelor in Paradise Season 3 star Evan Bass knows Bachelor franchise love.
 (He married Carly Waddell after meeting her in Paradise and now they're expecting a daughter.)
 Now, read what Evan has to say about Bachelor in Paradise Season 4 and all the drama that's unfolding week to week.